nystrom/rivo/docs/design.md

 ## Trait definitions

 A `trait` definition defines a trait or a trait instance.
-A trait definition includes a record, just like a `data` definition.
+A trait definition may include an optional record, just like a `data` definition.

+The parameters of a trait definition are types, not values.

 If the parameters of the trait are unknowns, the definition is a trait definition.